Ciptik/crusader-automarket/README.md

 # Stronghold Crusader HD Conditional Trading

-**Conditional Trading** is a modification for the game *Stronghold Crusader HD* that adds conditional trading functionality.
-This mod has been tested with version 1.41 of the game and is also compatible with the Extreme version.
+**Conditional Trading** is a modification for the game Stronghold Crusader HD that adds conditional trading functionality.
+This mod has been successfully tested with versions 1.3 and 1.41 of the game, both in Russian and English editions, and is also compatible with the Extreme version.

 <img src="screenshot.jpg" alt="Mod Menu Screenshot" width="600"/>